jpinit/jpinit.github.io/_posts/2026-03-16-simple-rman-level-0-and-level-1-backup-structure.md

 ## Final thought

-A good RMAN design does not always need to be complex.
+A good RMAN backup does not need to be complex.
-In many cases, a clean and predictable script structure is more valuable than an overengineered solution.
+This backup process is easy to operate, review, and maintain.

-If the backup files are named clearly and the shell wrapper is kept separate from the RMAN commands, the result is a backup process that is easier to operate, review, and maintain.
+Tweak as needed.